netiam/netiam/docs/resources.md

 ### Many-To-One

-From a users perspective, there is no difference between a *One-To-Many* or a *Many-To-One* relationship.
+From user perspective, there is no difference between a *One-To-Many* or a *Many-To-One* relationship.
 But for the API developer, a lot of things are different.
-The most important part, is the way you are modelling your data.
+The most important part, is the way you are modeling your data.

 **The User model:**